Gankare/portfolio/Tamagotchi_Sim/README.md

   </tr>
 </table>

+---

+## *Ingame UI*
-I designed and implemented the UI system to support all the core gameplay states.
+I designed and implemented the ingame UI system to support all the core gameplay states.
 The UI itself is kept simple, since my main goal was to make the gameplay work smoothly in VR — and the system fully supports that.
 It’s split into three scripts:

-UIManager
+#### *UIManager*

 Central hub for UI-related gameplay interactions.